Although I have been riding for quite a while now, I still remember taking the MSF course like it was yesterday.

 You want to be able to focus on the MSF drills without worrying about a headache or that crazy burning sensation in your neck.

-- Don’t Underspend – As a counter to overspending, you also don’t want to underspend.
-Just like the old saying “you get what you pay for”, motorcycle helmets are no different.
+As a counter to overspending, you also don’t want to underspend.
+Just like the old saying “You get what you pay for”, motorcycle helmets are no different.

 If you do decide to keep riding after the MSF, buying a quality helmet will give you comfort during the course and will prevent you from forking out even more money for a better helmet down the road.